suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

     method a post office typically uses to route
     mail: letters are sorted into separate bags for different geographical areas, each of
-    these bags is itself sorted into batches for smaller sub-regions, and so on until they are delivered.
+    these bags is sorted into batches for smaller sub-regions, and so on until they are delivered.